scrabbletank/farhome-rules/rulesdoc.md

 - General location and understanding of influence from other planes
 - General location of any structures, cave systems, or traces of people (such as a campsite).

-Add a superior die for every level cast above the 4th.
+Add a superior die for every level cast above 4th.

 ___
 #### Destroy Monstrosity